 The discharge releases you from all debts included in the plan.
 Creditors can’t start or continue any actions against you to try to collect the discharged debts.
 Debts that can’t be discharged include:

 Chapter 13 is a way for working people to try to resolve serious financial problems.
 It may be the right choice for you and your family.
-If you need an affordable Chapter 13 bankruptcy lawyer who will explain the law, answer your questions, and listen to your side of the story, attorney and CPA Jerry E. Smith is the one for you.
+If you need an experienced Chapter 13 bankruptcy lawyer who will explain the law, answer your questions, and listen to your side of the story, attorney and CPA Jerry E. Smith is the one for you.
 Call us at (317) 917-8680 for a free consultation (up to one hour) today.